-Disease outbreaks, mass mortality events and the redistribution of species induced by marine heatwaves (MHWs) lead to

-26 economic losses to fisheries and aquaculture farms, and hamper conservation efforts (Smith et al., 2021; Garrabou et al., 2022;

-27 Smith et al., 2022).
-The need to prepare for and mitigate these MHW-induced impacts has driven developments in

-28 understanding the drivers and predictability of MHWs (Holbrook et al., 2019; Rodrigues et al., 2019; Sen Gupta et al., 2020;

-Li et al., 2020; Schlegel et al., 2021; McAdam et al., 2023), and in quantifying the skill of forecasts of MHWs (Benthuysen et

-Formatted: Numbering: Continuous

-Deleted: Bonino

-Deleted: Clementi

-Deleted: Climate Simulations & Predictions Division, Fondazione Centro Euro-Mediterraneo sui Cambiamenti Climatici -

-Deleted: .
-Bologna.

-Deleted: Ocean Predictions & Applications Division, Fondazione Centro Euro-Mediterraneo sui Cambiamenti Climatici - CMCC, Bologna, Italy...¶

-Deleted: 1

-Deleted: the system

-Deleted: Z

---( Deleted: y
+Disease outbreaks, mass mortality events and the redistribution of species induced by marine heatwaves (MHWs) lead to 20 economic losses to fisheries and aquaculture farms, and hamper conservation efforts (Smith et al., 2021; Garrabou et al., 2022; Smith et al., 2022).
+The need to prepare for and mitigate these MHW-induced impacts has driven developments in understanding the drivers and predictability of MHWs (Holbrook et al., 2019; Rodrigues et al., 2019; Sen Gupta et al., 2020; Zi et al., 2020; Schlegel et al., 2021), and in quantifying the skill of forecasts of MHWs (Benthyusen et al., 2021; Jacox et al., 2022; McAdam et al., 2023).
+The Mediterranean Sea is a particular "hot-spot" for MHWs, with much literature documenting

-al., 2021; Jacox et al., 2022; McAdam et al., 2023).
-The Mediterranean Sea is a particular "hot-spot" for MHWs, with much 46 47 literature documenting the increases in intensity, duration, frequency and impacts (Darmaraki et al., 2019; Ibrahim et al., 2019; 48 Juza et al., 2022; Dayan et al., 2023).
-Despite this, there is currently less information on forecasting capability and event 49 predictability in the Mediterranean region than in others (e.g. the North Pacific: Jacox et al., 2019; de Boisesson et al., 2022).
-50 With marine services projected to play an ever-increasing role in global sustainability and economic security (Rayner et al., 51 2019), early-warning systems of heat extremes can aid their planning and day-to-day management (Hartog et al., 2023).
+- 25 the increases in intensity, duration, frequency and impacts (Darmaraki et al., 2019; Ibrahim et al., 2019; Juza et al., 2022; Dayan et al., 2023).
+Despite this, there is currently less information on forecasting capability and event predictability in the Mediterranean region than in others (e.g. the North Pacific: Jacox et al., 2019; de Boisesson et al., 2022).
+With marine services projected to play an ever-increasing role in global sustainability and economic security (Rayner et al., 2019), early-warning systems of heat extremes can aid their planning and day-to-day management (Hartog et al., 2023). - 30

-While inter-annual variability of MHW occurrence and characteristics is derived from ocean warming and preconditioning (de Boisesson et al., 2022), ENSO (Jacox et al., 2022) and atmospheric teleconnections (e.g. Rossby wave trains, Rodrigues et al., 2019), short-lived atmospheric processes and weather systems can disrupt MHW persistence or halt their continuation completely (Benthuysen et al., 2021).
-The definition of MHWs assumes persistent conditions are harmful to marine life if the duration is 5 days or longer (Hobday et al., 2016), although this number is quite arbitrary and in principle should be speciesdependent.
-The average duration of MHWs across most of the global ocean, as well as in the Mediterranean Sea, falls within

-58 59 the definition of short-term forecasting (< 2 weeks) (Oliver et al., 2021; Dayan et al., 2023).
+While inter-annual variability of MHW occurrence and characteristics is derived from ocean warming and preconditioning (de Boisesson et al., 2022), ENSO (Jacox et al., 2022) and atmospheric teleconnections (e.g. Rossby wave trains, Rodrigues et al., 2019), short-lived atmospheric processes and weather systems can disrupt MHW persistence or halt their continuation completely (Benthyusen et al, 2021).
+The definition of MHWs assumes persistent conditions are harmful to marine life if the duration is 5 days or longer (Hobday et al., 2016), and the average duration of MHWs across most of the global ocean, as well as in the Mediterranean Sea, falls within the definition of short-term forecasting (< 2 weeks) (Oliver et al., 2021; Dayan et al.,

+2023).
 A short-term view of MHWs is therefore crucial to understanding their predictability and their impacts.

 Short-term forecasting of MHWs has a range of potential roles in marine activities.
 While some contingency plans for extreme heat events in the aquaculture and fishing industries require several months notice (e.g. relocating or switching species), others should be performed at the latest possible moment in order to avoid minimise losses (e.g. early harvesting, or cooling of farm water) (Holsman et al., 2019; Galappaththi et al., 2020).
 In these cases, accurate information on daily timescales is crucial.
 Short-term forecasts are also useful for marine protected areas (MPAs), allowing them to prepare to monitor ecosystem damage (e.g. coral bleaching) and recovery, which in turn helps assess the effectiveness of their conservation efforts (McLeod et al., 2008).
-Forecasts of SST can also, in theory, be coupled to distribution models to forecast changes in species habitat for highlymobile species (Abrahms et al., 2019).
-"Early-warnings" are a key means of climate resilience for marine services (Galappaththi et al., 2020); an assessment of their ability to track MHWs will contribute to further uptake by these services and unlock potential socio-economic benefits.
+Forecasts of SST can also, in theory, be coupled to distribution models to forecast changes in species habitat for highly-